Housing Accelerator Fund (HAF)

 How will the funding flow to Calgary?

-The funding will flow in four equal annual payments of $57M.
-The City received the first advance in November 2023.
-The second advance is expected in November 2024, with the third advance in November 2025 and the final payment in November 2026.
+The funding will flow in four annual payments.
+The City received the first advance in November 2023 and the second advance in January 2025.
+The third and fourth advances are scheduled to be received after the annual attestations are evaluated in November 2025 and 2026.
 The final payment is contingent on completion of the initiatives and housing unit targets achieved.

 What has The City committed to in the Contribution Agreement with CMHC?